Florida Highway Patrol: Ranks and organization

-A career development system was created for troopers through sergeants.
-This consisted of additional ranks within grade based on years of service and education/training with a plan for financial incentives, however; funding was never approved and the additional ranks are awarded based on recognition of years of service within grade only.
-Corporal ranks must additionally show proof of case experience before receiving the recognition of an advanced rank.
+A career development system was created for troopers through sergeants, which included additional ranks based on years of service and education/training, along with plans for financial incentives.
+However, funding for this system was never approved, and as a result, the additional ranks are awarded solely based on recognition of years of service within each grade.
+Corporal ranks must also show proof of case experience to receive recognition for an advanced rank.